Skip to content

 Weeks 1–4: discovery and design development

 The first month is interviews, site survey, soils report (if required), and a schematic design package.
-By end of week four you should have a floor plan, exterior elevations, a placement diagram showing setbacks, and a hard cost estimate within ±8%.
+By end of week four you should have a floor plan, exterior elevations, a placement diagram showing setbacks, and a hard cost estimate within ±8% — the same buckets the cost anatomy guide breaks down.

 Weeks 5–9: construction documents and engineering